microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecords-callrecord-getdirectroutingcalls.md

 ## See also

 - [Microsoft Teams direct routing usage report](/microsoftteams/teams-analytics-and-reports/pstn-usage-report#direct-routing) in the Microsoft Teams admin center.
-- [Health Dashboard for direct routing](/MicrosoftTeams/direct-routing-health-dashboard) in the Microsoft Teams admin center.
+- [Health dashboard for direct routing](/MicrosoftTeams/direct-routing-health-dashboard) in the Microsoft Teams admin center.
 - [Get log of PSTN calls](callrecords-callrecord-getpstncalls.md)
 - [Get aggregated report of the audio conferencing dial-out](callrecords-callrecord-getpstnonlinemeetingdialoutreport.md)
 - [Get log of users who are blocked from making PSTN calls](callrecords-callrecord-getpstnblockeduserslog.md)